robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 To add State based permissions on a model it is necessary to define `stateCoordinatorPermissions` on the model.
 If the admin inherits from `AdminPermissions` you must also define `stateCoordinatorViewGlobal = True` on the model.
 Inheriting from `AdminPermissions` is optional where the model is only global, but it is recommended to inherit from `AdminPermissions` so that future changes are enforced.

-By default only superusers can edit global objects.
-To allow global coordinators to edit you must also define `globalCoordinatorPermissions`.
+By default superusers can edit global objects and global coordinator permissions are defined by `stateCoordinatorPermissions`.
+To provide global coordinators with additional permissions or if `stateCoordinatorPermissions` you must define `globalCoordinatorPermissions`.

 There are three possible scenarios for global objects:
 - Only superusers have access.
 Don't define `stateCoordinatorPermissions`, `getState` or any other permissions method.
 Don't inherit from `AdminPermissions`.
 Superuser only access is the default.
 For example `InvoiceSettings`.